eduardoestrella/jquery-pushy/README.md

 1. Add the stylesheet (pushy.css) in your head and the JS (pushy.min.js) file in your footer.

-How to use - Simple use
+How to use - Simple mode
 ========

 If you only want use a single navigation menu, follow the next steps.